 Standard

 Those in italics refers to resources that can also be treated as container resources, i.e. those that may contain another cited resource (e.g. a journal containing a cited article, a book containing a cited chapter).
-Using the Functional Requirements for Bibliographic Records (FRBR) distinction between works, expressions, manifestations and items, these bibliographic resources are expressions of works, that may be manifested in physical (e.g. printed paper) or electronic form.

 Resource embodiment (short: re): the particular physical or digital format in which a bibliographic resource was made available by its publisher.
-Subclasses:
+Subclasses include:

 Digital embodiment